Skip to main content

 Hermann Park — shaded walking paths and 19 museums fill the hours between matches.

-Hotel ZaZa Houston (5701 Main Street) sits within walking distance of both the Red Line and the museum cluster.
-Expect $200–$600/night during the tournament.
-The Courtyard by Marriott Houston Medical Center is a mid-range alternative at $150–$300/night with the same Red Line access.
+Hotel ZaZa Houston (5701 Main Street) sits within walking distance of both the Red Line and the museum cluster; tournament rates ran $200–$600 a night.
+The Courtyard by Marriott Houston Medical Center was the mid-range alternative at $150–$300 a night with the same Red Line access.

 Not for you if: You want late-night bars and noise.
 The Museum District is quiet after 10 PM.
 For nightlife, Midtown is one Red Line stop north.